sobester/ADRpy/docs/source/index.rst

 for take-off and landing performance modelling using a 'real world' runway database) and models of propulsion performance response to variations in ambient conditions.

-2. **Conceptual sizing methods** for fixed wing aircraft sizing (wing area and thrust/power requirements), given a set of constraints, such as take-off distance, climb rate, etc.
-These can be found in the :ref:`constraints_module`.
+2. **Sizing and performance analysis methods** for fixed wing aircraft.
+They can be found in the :ref:`constraints_module`.

 3. **Airworthiness**.
 Tools to assist in analysing the airworthiness of a design from a certification standpoint.
 See the :ref:`airworthiness_module`.